marcusca10/azuread-tokens-react/README.md

 ![Azure deployment](/docs/readme-deploy.png)

 After the template validation, click the `Create` button.
-When the deployment finishes click on `Go to resource group`.
+When the deployment finishes click on `Go to resource`.

 In the repository click the link for the Static Web App, you will need to grab some information about you application.
 Copy the value for URL: i.e. https://delightful-water-012345678.azurestaticapps.net.